—-IMPORTANT COURSE MATERIALS —-

 Eric is a guest vocalist for the Kingwood Big Band and the Kingwood Pops Orchestra.
 He is frequently seen as emcee for events at Lone Star College-Kingwood and around the Kingwood area.
 He is also in high demand as a UIL One-Act Play critic judge and a Kennedy Center-American College Theatre Festival play respondent.

 Eric earned his Master of Fine Arts degree in Acting & Directing from Texas Tech University in 2003.
 He also holds a Bachelor’s degree in Vocal Music Education.
 He taught theatre, music, art, and speech in the Texas Public Schools for 7 years - teaching all levels from Kindergarten through 12th grade.

-For the past ten years, Eric has served as Professor of Theatre/Humanities and Artistic Director of Theatre at LSC-K, gathering state, regional, and national recognition for his directing.
+For 12 years, Eric has served as Professor of Theatre/Humanities and Artistic Director of Theatre at LSC-K, gathering state, regional, and national recognition for his directing.
 His dedication to teaching was recently recognized: he was a recipient of the LSC-K Faculty Excellence Award for 2010.